What is confidential computing?

-Azure confidential computing allows you to isolate your sensitive data while it's being processed in the cloud.
-Many industries use confidential computing to protect their data.
-These workloads include:
+Confidential computing allows you to isolate your sensitive data while it's being processed.
+Many industries use confidential computing to protect their data by using confidential computing to:

-- Running machine learning processes on sensitive information
+- Run machine learning processes on sensitive information

-- Performing algorithms on encrypted data sets from multiple sources
+- Perform algorithms on encrypted data sets from multiple sources

 We know that securing your cloud data is important.
 We hear your concerns.
 Here's just a few questions that our customers may have when moving sensitive workloads to the cloud: